fullsoak/bun-example/README.md

 ## Available commands

-This example is prepared for the Bun runtime.
+This repo is prepared for the Bun runtime.

 Install Bun: https://bun.sh/docs/installation